milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 These apps and mobile websites process the personal details you give us in a similar way that our website does.
 They also allow you to use location services to find Trip Services nearby, if you want.

 With your consent, we may send you push notifications with information about your Trip Reservation.
 You can also grant us access to your location data or contact details in order to provide services you request.
-If you upload pictures to our platform, these pictures may include location info (known as metadata) as well.
-Read your mobile device’s instructions to understand how to change your settings and control the sharing of this type of data.
+If you upload pictures to our platform, these pictures may include location information (known as metadata) as well.
+Please read your mobile device’s instructions to understand how to change your settings and control the sharing of this category of data.

+When you choose to use our “Voice Assistant” to search our services or manage your bookings, your speech will be anonymously translated into text by a third-party service provider.
+You will need to give us access to your device's microphone to use this feature.

 In order to optimize our services and marketing activities, and to make sure we give you a consistent user experience, we use something known as “cross-device tracking.”
 This can be done with or without the use of cookies.
-For more general info about cookies and other similar technologies, see our Cookie statement.
+For more general information about cookies and other similar technologies, please see our Cookie statement.

-With cross-device tracking, Booking.com is able to track user behavior across multiple devices.
-As part of cross-device tracking, we may combine data collected from a particular browser or mobile device with data from another computer or device that’s linked to it.
+With cross-device tracking, Booking.com is able to track user activity across multiple devices.
+As part of cross-device tracking, we may combine data collected from a particular browser or mobile device with data from another computer or device used by the same customer.

-To optimize the content of the Booking.com newsletter, we combine searches and reservations made from different computers and devices.
-You can unsubscribe from the Booking.com newsletter anytime.
+In order to optimize the content of the Booking.com newsletter, we combine searches and reservations made from different computers and devices.
+You can unsubscribe from the Booking.com newsletter at any time.

-Personalized ads shown to you on other websites or in apps, can be offered based on your activities on linked computers and devices.
+Personalized ads shown to you on other websites or in apps can be offered based on your activities on linked computers and devices.
 By changing the cookie settings on your device (see our Cookie statement under “What are your choices?”), you can change your cross-device tracking settings for advertisement purposes.
 You should know that logging out of your Booking.com account doesn’t mean that you will no longer receive personalized ads.

 How does Booking.com make use of social media?